 Mal probieren wie das Lutz Möller KJG auf sehr lange Weiten treffen wird - vielleicht gar nicht so schlecht, denn wenn es in der Nähe trifft, kann es das bei guten Bedingungen auf langen Strecken (auf Papier) sicherlich auch, auch wenn die Winddrift und Flugbahn des LM-84 mit BC-Wert 0.973 alles anderen in den Schatten stellt.

-Vielleicht probier ich auch mal die Bleierne Sippe, denn beim 11,66 Gramm BERGER VLD (Very Long Draw), BC-Wert 0.659, wird ein 228.6 mm Drall (9“ twist) empfohlen.
+Vielleicht probier ich auch mal die Bleierne Sippe, denn beim 11,66 Gramm BERGER VLD (Very Long Drag), BC-Wert 0.659, wird ein 228.6 mm Drall (9“ twist) empfohlen.
 Ich werde berichten.

 Gruß, Fabian, Freitag, 4.
 Juni 2010 13:11

 Currently (early 2008) Bisley limits fired kinetic Energy to 4'500 Joule.
 So watch out for local Range limits an Rules to obey.

 I am going to build a new rifle for long range shooting in 7 mm SAUM.